Areas of Expertise

 About Sam Halabi

-Sam F. Halabi is a Professor of Law as well as a Scholar at the O’Neill Institute for National and Global Health Law at Georgetown University.
-He is also the 2017-18 Fulbright Canada Research Chair in Health Law, Policy, and Ethics at the University of Ottawa, Ontario.
+Sam F. Halabi is the Manley O. Hudson Professor of Law as well as a Scholar at the O’Neill Institute for National and Global Health Law and the Center for Global Health Science and Security at Georgetown University.

 Prof. Halabi joined the MU faculty from The University of Tulsa College of Law where he served as the Associate Dean for Faculty Development and also earned the College’s nomination for the university’s outstanding teacher award.
 Before joining the legal academy, he practiced law at the Washington, D.C. office of Latham & Watkins after which he clerked for Judge Nanette K. Laughrey of the U.S. District Court for the Western District of Missouri.

-Professor Halabi’s honors include a British Marshall scholarship (Oxford), a Rotary International Ambassadorial scholarship (the American University of Beirut), and a Fellowship at the Oklahoma Center for the Humanities.
+Professor Halabi’s honors include the 2020 Husch Blackwell Distinguished Teaching Award, the 2017-18 Fulbright Canada Research Chair in Health Law, Policy, and Ethics at the University of Ottawa, Ontario, a British Marshall scholarship (Oxford), a Rotary International Ambassadorial scholarship (the American University of Beirut), and a Fellowship at the Oklahoma Center for the Humanities.
 In 1999, he earned first prize in the Elie Wiesel Foundation for Humanity’s Essay in Ethics competition.

 Latest News Featuring Sam Halabi

 - Professor Halabi comments on vaccine nationalism in USA Today

 - Professor Halabi comments on Missouri AG Schmitt’s lawsuit

 - Professor Halabi quoted in recent Bloomberg Law article